-Scientists have not yet determined the root cause of major depression.
+Scientists have not yet determined the root causes of major depressive disorder.
 However, there is strong evidence there may be several contributors to the illness.
 Psychological, biological and environmental factors may all contribute to its development.
 Whatever the specific causes, research has firmly established that major depression is a bio-chemical-electrical-neuronal disorder.
 We also know there is abnormal electrical activity in the brain areas associated with mood regulation.
 If depression is left untreated, there can also be neuronal degeneration.
 TMS helps the neurons electrically to fire correctly and thus reversing the loss of neuronal biochemicals and cell connections.

 Scientists have also found evidence of a genetic predisposition to major depression.
 There is an increased risk for developing depression when there is a family history of the illness.
 Not everyone with a genetic predisposition develops depression, but some people probably have a biological make-up that leaves them particularly vulnerable to developing depression.
 Life events, such as the death of a loved one, chronic stress, and alcohol and drug abuse, may trigger episodes of depression.
 Some illnesses such as heart disease and cancer and some medications may also trigger a depressive episode.
 Often, however, depressive episodes occur spontaneously and are not triggered by a life crisis or physical illness.